 - Examine and treat injuries and disorders of the head and neck by surgical and conservative means

 - Instruct interns and residents in otorhinolaryngological procedures

 - Serve as a consultant on head and neck surgery

-- For a Qualified status, completion of a residency or fellowship in otorhinolaryngology acceptable to the Surgeon General, HQ USAF
+- Current enrollment in a related residency program acceptable to the Surgeon General, HQ USAF.

 - For those without a prior military service commission, the first step is completion of Commissioned Officer Training (COT).
 This 5 week course at Maxwell AFB, AL will familiarize you with military life, your role as an officer and military healthcare.